AIPowerGrid/grid-discord-rag-bot/README.md

 - Retrieve relevant context when users ask questions
 - Send retrieved context + question to AI Power Grid API
 - Format and return responses in Discord
+- Maintain conversation context for follow-up questions
+- Respond to both mentions and replies to previous messages
+- Upload documents directly through Discord attachments
+- List and manage documents in the knowledge base

 ## Setup